marvin-hansen/bazel_rust_example/README.md

 ## Bazelmod support

-The Bazel project decided a while ago to change the main configuration from the previous WORKSPACE format to the current MODULE (a.k.a bazelmod) format.
+A while ago, the Bazel project decided to change the main configuration from the previous WORKSPACE format to the current MODULE a.k.a bazelmod) format.
 Since Bazel 7, the bazelmod format has been set as the new default.
-Converting a WORKSPACE configuration into a correct bazelmod takes a non-trivial amount of effort especially the more bazel rules are used in a project.

-This demo project uses the current bazelmod by default, but also comes with a working WORKSPACE configuration.
-This may help those who try to convert an existing Bazel project to the new bazelmod format.
+This demo project uses the current bazelmod by default and has a working WORKSPACE configuration.
+This may help those who are trying to convert an existing Bazel project to the new Bazelmod format.

 ## Bazel configuration